dcbuild3r/blockchain-development-guide/README.md

 **HardHat**

+[Hardhat](https://hardhat.org/) is the Ethereum development library that’s the most widely used across the ecosystem and is the standard in most production codebases like Aave, Uniswap, and many others.
+Usually, all the deploy scripts, migration files, automation scripts, etc are written using Hardhat and their tooling suite.
+It is a javascript library (that has Typescript support).
+Recently the Hardhat team announced that they are moving their infrastructure to Rust as most of the tooling ecosystem is moving to use it do its performance and security.

+**Dapptools**
 [Dapptools](https://github.com/dapphub/dapptools)  is a suite of Ethereum focused CLI tools following the Unix design philosophy, favoring composability, configurability, and extensibility.

 There are 4 key elements in dapptools: